 - Trachea: in animals such as humans, a large tube that is the main passage for moving air to and from the lungs.
 The windpipe.
 In insects fine tubes that move air directly to tissues... more

-Is this a fantastic headline?
-Maybe, but for years movies have used these mythical images to scare and entertain millions.
+Is this a fantastic headline, or could we see giant insects today?
+It's not likely, but for years movies have used these mythical images to scare and entertain millions.
 These enormous insects depicted in bad B movies exist mostly in the realm of science fiction.
 However, insects of giant proportions really did exist 300 million years ago.
 They were not as big as dump trucks, but some were many times greater in size than those of their modern relatives.
 How do we know?

 Fossils hold the evidence.
 Scientists know that dragonflies with wing spans as wide as a hawk’s and cockroaches big enough to take on house cats lived during the Paleozoic era (245-570 million years ago).
 At the same time, mammoth millipedes longer than a human leg skittered across prehistoric soil.
 Hundreds of different huge species evolved during the late Paleozoic era.
 All of this was happening just when the first dinosaurs appeared.
 Soon after the giant insects disappeared.